 - Do parents and children look at events and amount of time spent on them the same way?
 To illustrate this, show this video titled “To a Child, Love is spelled TIME”.

 - In order to balance work and family, values must be established and taken into account.
 Parents and children also need to work at making quality time a priority, but at the same time not lose sight of work and home obligations.

 - Create a list as a class of possible family values as well as examples of what illustrates quality time based on the above definition.
 Ex.
 Reading a book to a child at bedtime (values nighttime routines and spending time together) or eating meals together as a family without electronic devices (values family communication and eating meals together).
 It’s important to note here that sometimes parents feel guilty for not spending quality time with children and try to make up for it by spending a lot of money on children in the form of “things” rather than “time”.
 Discuss the potential impact of this.

 - Have student pairs randomly select a situation and write a script and appropriately role play the situation that reveals at least two problems and two possible, realistic solutions to each of them.
 Possible problems may revolve around household responsibilities, transportation/personal/financial needs, and academic/social obligations.
 If time permits have students create more role playing situations possibly based on personal experiences.

 - Explain to students that sometimes we make mistakes and wish we’d done things differently.
-I like to have students read and watch a visual interpretation of this poem “If I Had My Child to Raise Over Again” by Diane Loomans.
+I like to have students read this poem “If I Had My Child to Raise Over Again” by Diane Loomans.

 - Finally, have students create a list of family guidelines that revolve around the PIES (physical, intellectual, emotional and social areas of development) that can provide family members with ways to qualitatively interact and function successfully.